swhelan123/swhelan123/README.md

 ---

 I'm Shane, a 2nd-year Computer Science student at University College Dublin (UCD), Ireland.
-* 🚗 I'm a Powertrain Engineer on UCD's Formula Student Team, where I code all the fiddly bits responsible for getting readings from and controlling the car
+* 🚗 I'm a Powertrain Engineer on UCD's Formula Student Team, where I code all the fiddly bits responsible for getting readings and controlling the car
 * 🚀 I love working with Arduinos and 3D printing
 * 🎨 In my freetime, I enjoy doomscrolling and going to the gym